 In rare cases, Orencia may trigger a serious allergic reaction.

-Biosimilars are drugs developed to be very similar to biologics that have already been approved for use.
+Biosimilars are drugs developed to be very similar to biologics already approved for use.

-The FDA have approved several biosimilars for the treatment of PsA, including:
+The FDA has approved several biosimilars for the treatment of PsA, including:

 - adalimumab-atto (Amjevita) and adalimumab-adbm (Cyltezo), which are biosimilar to Humira

 - etanercept-szzs (Erelzi), which is biosimilar to Enbrel

 - infliximab-dyyb (Inflectra) and infliximab-abda (Renflexis), which are biosimilar to Remicade